Iwlj4s/tgDeliveryTracking/README.md

 # Telegram Bot for Package Tracking

-This project is a Telegram bot that helps users track their packages using data from the "Pochta Rossii" website (www.pochta.ru).
+This project is a Telegram bot that helps users track their packages using data from the "1Track" website (https://1track.ru/).

 ## Important Note
 For now I do not plan to purchase hosting for this project.

-If you want check how bot working - check this video on YouTub https://youtu.be/9nMoj6PoQG0

 ## Description
-The bot combines a "Pochta Rossii" parser with a Telegram interface, allowing users to easily get information about their packages through chat.
+The bot combines a "1Track" parser with a Telegram interface, allowing users to easily get information about their packages through chat.

-It uses <a href="https://selenium-python.readthedocs.io/getting-started.html">Selenium WebDriver</a> and  <a href="https://pypi.org/project/beautifulsoup4/">BeautifulSoup</a> for web scraping, as well as the Telegram library <a href="aiogram">aiogram</a> for bot functionality.
+It uses <a href="https://selenium-python.readthedocs.io/getting-started.html">aiohttp</a> for web scraping, as well as the Telegram library <a href="aiogram">aiogram</a> for bot functionality.

 Users can track their packages without necessarily adding them to the database, but they also have the option to: